"Heavenly Visit" Watercolor Engraving

 “Heavenly Visit”, by Kevin Pawlowski, is a watercolor painting over an antique etching by Gustave Doré.
 The painting is a dramatic depiction of Adam and Eve bowing to a procession of angels.

-This is a one-of-a-kind work of art.
 The etching was removed from an antique book, and watercolor was applied over the image.
-The image area is 7.5” x 9.5”, and page size is 8.5” x 11”.
+The one-of-a-kind original or museum-quality giclée reproductions are available for purchase.
 It will look best displayed with mat and frame.